Promises of Continuity: G2-Dyads

 • Cultivating (G26)

-The function of the dyads is proposed as: to establish for oneself and others that efforts will be sustained despite setbacks.
+The function of applying determination is proposed as: to establish for oneself and others that efforts will be sustained despite setbacks.

 These 6 dyads reveal 3 different foci for determination: